 Election will be majority of votes cast, the counting of which will be done by the Secretary-General in view of the Council.

 If no candidate obtains a majority in the first ballot, a second ballot shall be taken confined normally to the two candidates obtaining the largest number of votes.
 If in the second ballot the votes are equally divided, the Secretary-General shall decide between the candidates by drawing lots.

-The President and the Vice President shall hold position for the term between two elections and neither of them shall be eligible for immediate re-election to their former position.
+The President and the Vice President shall hold position for one term, which is defined as the period from their election until the first Council meeting following the next ordinary session of the General Assembly, and neither of them shall be eligible for immediate re-election to their former position.

 The President and Vice President hold these positions personally.
 Should either cease to be the nominated representative of their National member, the position will fall vacant from date of them so ceasing.

 Should the position of President become vacant the Vice President will assume this role and the position of Vice President will become vacant instead.
 In this event, the Secretary-General shall call for nominations to fill the vacant position and will conduct a ballot, either in session or electronically, in accordance with the provisions above.